mahfuz225bd/Hospital-E-Ticketing-System/project-report.md

 ### Project Overview

-The Hospital E-Ticketing Web-App is a revolutionary project designed to address the inefficiencies and challenges associated with acquiring a doctor's appointment in Bangladesh.
-The project leverages Python Flask to create a user-friendly, web-based platform that allows patients to obtain e-tickets for hospital visits.
-This system will streamline the process of ticket collection and reduce the burden of long queues at hospitals.
+The Hospital eTicketing web app is a revolutionary project designed to address the inefficiencies and challenges associated with acquiring a doctor's appointment in Bangladesh.
+The project leverages Python Flask to create a user-friendly, web based platform that allows patients to obtain e-tickets for patient to visit doctor.
+This system will streamline the process of ticket collection and reduce the burden of long queues and valuable times at hospitals.

 ### Problem Statement

 In Bangladesh, the conventional system of acquiring a doctor's appointment involves physically queuing up at the hospital, resulting in long waiting times and inconvenience for patients.
-This project aims to solve this issue by providing an online e-ticketing system, eliminating the need for patients to be physically present at the hospital to obtain a ticket.
+This project aims to solve this issue by providing an online eTicketing system, eliminating the need for patients to be physically present at the hospital to obtain a ticket.

 ### Project Objectives

-- Develop a user-friendly web application for e-ticketing in hospitals.
+- Develop a user-friendly web application for eTicketing in hospitals.

 - Collect patient personal information, disease details, and allow hospital selection.

 - Streamline the process, reducing waiting times and improving the overall healthcare experience.

 ### Scope of the Project

-The project's scope encompasses the development of the Hospital E-Ticketing Web-App, including user registration, data submission, and ticket collection.
+The project's scope encompasses the development of the Hospital eTicketing web app, including data submission, and ticket collection.
 The project will initially focus on hospitals within Bangladesh.

 ### Project Team

-- Project Manager: [Name]
+- **Team Leader, Software Architect & Full Stack Developer:** Muhammad Sultan Al Mahfuz

-- Lead Developer: [Name]
+- **Project Proposer:** Md.
+Nurnobi

-- UI/UX Designer: [Name]
+- **UI/UX Designer:** Amrito Kumar Pramanik

-- And others according to the team
+- **Frontend Developer:** Uzzal Bhowmik

 ---